 I sat looking out over the ocean this crisp morning.
 I had finished my morning routine of yoga, calligraphy in the sand and tai chi, so I could just sit in the sand and let my mind think on itself.
-What stood out today was how profoundly consciousness is separate from thinking.
+What stood out today was how deeply consciousness is separate from thinking.
 This may be a radical view.
 Indeed, many define consciousness as thinking, which implies that non-human animals are not conscious.
 That’s crazy!

 First, to review: